tfpf/ScrollableContainers/README.md

   * Scrolling the mouse wheel while holding down Shift or swiping horizontally with two fingers on the touchpad triggers a horizontal scroll.
 * Horizontally centres the contents if the window is wider.
-* Reserves all space for child widgets in the window.
+* Reserves all space in the window for child widgets.
   * The scrollbars do not take up any space.
 When scrolling or moving the cursor into the window, they are shown briefly, and then hidden.